Requirements for the Undergraduate Voice Area Audition:

 If you have any questions about audition repertoire, please email Dr. Gayla Blaisdell or phone 509-963-1316.

 All students interested in pursuing voice as their primary instrument in performance or music education should prepare:

-- Two songs or arias (one in a foreign language if possible).
+- Two songs or arias (one in a world language if possible).

 - Students may also be asked to demonstrate basic musicianship skills in sight-singing, piano competency or aural recognition.
 Students are not required to show mastery of these skills, but the faculty will consider the overall level of musicianship for each student along with vocal potential and previous training in a holistic approach for admission to the degree programs.

 An accompanist will be available at the auditions.
-Please bring legible music (in the correct key) with you and a $15 fee for the accompanist.
-You will receive contact information for the accompanist when the audition is scheduled.
+Please bring legible music (in the correct key) with you.

 Please arrive at least 10 minutes prior to the scheduled audition time to fill out some additional information for the faculty.

 For New and Returning Voice Students